 HostGator uses a domain name cap – ie, you can only have one website on that plan, but that website is otherwise unmetered.
 It can have enormous videos, plenty of storage, lots of databases (e.g. software installs on the same domain), and unlimited email accounts.
 But you can only host a single domain on that account.

-GoDaddy uses domain, storage, database and email caps.
-This means that you can connect a single website, but you are also limited on your files stored and email accounts that you can set up.
+GoDaddy uses domain, storage, database, and email caps.
+This means that you can connect a single website, but you have also limited your files stored and email accounts that you can set up.

 HostGator has the better deal on the first tier if you are looking for a small, cheap plan.